 Because here’s the important question:

-Is their VPN service any good?
+Is their VPN app any good?
 Let’s find out.

 BolehVPN General Info

 - Masks your IP

 - Encrypts data between the VPN and your computer (through BolehRoute)

 - Allows you to get access to geo-restricted sites like Hulu, Netflix (we’ll test that in a minute)